CRCLS-DAO/rfc/README.md

 # rfc
 RFC proposals that will be voted on.
+Use the issues.